-The settlement agreement is binding on the parties.
+The wrongful death settlement agreement is binding on the parties.

-Mediation typically lasts one day, but complex cases can often get two days.
+Mediation typically lasts one day, but complex cases can often go on for two days.
 Mediation happens usually 9-18 months into the case, although it might happen earlier.

 If mediation and settlement fail, we are prepared to go into court to vindicate our clients’ rights to compensation.
 Jury trials usually take a week or more to complete, though sometimes they take much more time, especially if the case is big or complex.

 Each side in a trial can present witnesses and cross-examine the other side’s witnesses.
 At the end of the trial, the jury retires to deliberate.
 Juries in California civil trials are not required to be unanimous.
 Instead, at least 9 of 12 jurors must agree the defendant is liable for wrongful death.